Add configuration and intelligence to your widgets

-Because a credit card represents an object inside of my app, I am going to create a custom type to represent it.
+Because a credit card represents an object inside of my app, I'm going to create a custom type to represent it.
 You'll see that I already created a "Card" type, which has a name and identifier, so I'll use that here for my type.

-The list of cards will need to be provided by the app and will change depending on who is signed in, so I will check the "Options are provided dynamically" checkbox.
+The list of cards will need to be provided by the app, and will change depending on who is signed in, so I will check the "Options are provided dynamically" checkbox.

 We'll go into detail later on how to populate this dynamic list.

-Since this Intent won't support running in Siri, we can uncheck the "Siri can ask for value when run" option.

-Next, because we want to allow people to choose the category, we will add a category parameter to the Intent.
+Since this intent won't support running in Siri, we can uncheck the "Siri can ask for value when run" option Next, because we want to allow people to choose the category, we'll add a "Category" parameter to the intent.

 We can use an enum for the type of this parameter because there are a fixed set of categories.
 I already have an enum defined, so I will choose that.

 We'll set the default value for the category to "All" so that people will see all of the transactions by default.